microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 1. The user can press a number associated with a tab to instantly switch to the tab and dismiss the switcher.
 2. The user can click on a tab to instantly switch to the tab and dismiss the switcher.
 3. The user can click outside of the UI to dismiss the switcher without bringing the selected tab into focus.
-4. The user can press any of the dismissal keybinds.
+4. The user can press any of the dismissal keybindings.

 If the `anchor` key is provided, then in addition to the above methods, the UI will dismiss upon the release of the `anchor` key.